Wheat header malfunction led to fire in Finney County, fire chief says

 FINNEY COUNTY, Kan.
-(KSNW) — A wildfire in Finney County that caused Kansas Governor Laura Kelly to issue a verbal declaration of a State of Emergency on Monday burned approximately 700 acres and evacuated five homes.
+(KSNW) — A wildfire in Finney County that caused Gov. Laura Kelly to issue a verbal declaration of a State of Emergency on Monday burned approximately 700 acres and evacuated five homes.

 The fire was deemed unintentional, and the cause was a bearing failure in a wheat header.
 The wheat header is the attachment on the front of a combine that cuts the wheat.

-According to a news release by the Garden City Fire Department, around 2:18 p.m. on Monday, fire units were dispatched to a possible wheat field on fire at Jennie Barker Rd. and Quarterhorse Dr. north of Garden City.
+According to a news release by the Garden City Fire Department, around 2:18 p.m. on Monday, fire units were dispatched to a possible wheat field on fire at Jennie Barker Road and Quarterhorse Drive north of Garden City.

 Finney County Sheriffs evacuated five homes that were in possible danger.
 The Finney County Law Enforcement Center then called the Holcomb County Fire Department, Garfield Township, and Scott County Fire Department to assist in fighting the fire.